Cybersecurity Testing in 2026: Impact of AI

 Complexity and Skill Gaps

-Although effective, AI-driven cybersecurity solution is complicated to implement and needs special skills for management.
+Although effective, an AI-driven cybersecurity solution is complicated to implement and needs special skills for management.
 A lot of companies do not have the skills to implement and manage AI systems properly.
 Plus, it can be hard to deploy AI for security use cases with certain types of legacy systems still in place.

 Organizations need to overcome these hurdles by investing in the cybersecurity training of relevant employees so they can effectively execute AI-driven strategies.